Coast FIRE Calculator

 Amount needed in order to coast to retirement

-With coast FIRE, the full retirement age is a user defined input.
+With coast FIRE, the age at which you fully retire is a user defined input.
 It's something you select as a target age to aim for.
 As a result, we know how many years there are until full retirement at each age along with the full amount of money needed for full retirement.

 By taking these details and incorporating them with the formula for compound interest, it's possible to calculate an amount at each age that's needed to coast to retirement via the compound effects of annual investment returns.
 This amount is often called the coast number, coast amount, or coast target.
 The closer you get to your target retirement age, the less time you have to coast and take advantage of compound interest.
 As a result, the closer you get to retirement, the higher the amount you need to coast will be until it eventually reaches the normal amount needed to fully retire at your target retirement age.

 You're able to coast to retirement when your net worth reaches the amount needed to coast.
 Ideally, this will be sometime before your target retirement age.
 Afterwards, your net worth will follow the coast number because you won't be saving and making any new contributions to your investments.

 Note that our calculator rebalances allocations annually so the coast number is also calculated with the assumption of annual rebalancing.